| DAD'S MEMORIES as

 timers was R.A.
 Gray of Blue Mound, who helped organize the first picnic in

 the Farmers' Mutual Benefit Association back in 1887.
+By 5

 o'clock patient dobbins were being hitched between the thrills by the